ASK DAN: Waterproof Suede, Rain Hats, Conference Style

 A: Firstly, scientific conferences sound awesome!
 Learning about the latest science, drinking coffee with innovative people, then breaking it down on the dance floor together?
 Where do I sign up?!
 As far as how to do it in style, sounds like the trick is bringing layers that you can add or remove throughout the day/night.
 As always, the key to packing light is only brining versatile pieces that can be mixed-and-matched together.
 Think of it like a “capsule wardrobe”, where 10 classic pieces can make 5 solid outfits.
 I’ve written a few articles that describe how to pack (or buy) effectively to get the most versatility out of your wardrobe, and therefore, the most bang for your buck.
 Check out this article and this article to get you thinking and maybe poke around the Style Guide for more inspiration.
 Of course, don’t forget to add a little of your own personality to your style… Have fun at the conference!

 Got a style question?
-Hit us on the Contact Form!
+Hit me!

 Thanks, as always, for reading.